lingqiqi5211/MeowCeiler/README_en-US.md

 >
 > For MIUI ROMs on Android 13 and HyperOS 1.0 ROM, please use [this version](https://github.com/Xposed-Modules-Repo/com.sevtinge.hyperceiler/releases/download/3866-2.5.156_20250118/HyperCeiler_2.5.156_20250118_3866_release_miui.apk).
 >
-> Android 14's HyperOS 1.0/2.0 has been archived, and support for Android 14 will be removed starting from version 2.6.162.
+> For Android 14 HyperOS 1.0/2.0 please use [this version](https://github.com/Xposed-Modules-Repo/com.sevtinge.hyperceiler/releases/download/4257-2.6.161_20251108/Android14-HyperCeiler_2.6.161_20250829_4257_release.apk).

-## Project planning
+## Project plan

-Xiaomi HyperOS 3 or 4 will be the endpoint of this project.
-For now, Xiaomi has selectively incorporated some of Xposed's features into its own (user‑unfriendly) devices, and the module's capabilities have been gradually reduced as the system is updated.

-I also watched Xiaomi HyperOS evolve, step by step, from something completely unusable without root to something almost usable (except for the Xiaomi Pad).
+Xiaomi HyperOS 3 will be an endpoint for this project; later versions will no longer be supported (we will not adapt for apps built on the Pengpai/Surge architecture).
+There will be both convergence and divergence.

-In the future, this module will be extensively adapted to Xiaomi HyperOS 3.0 and later versions, although there's no guarantee that all features will be available.
-Xiaomi HyperOS 2 will be discontinued in future maintenance updates due to significant differences compared to the newer versions.
+In the future this module will be deeply adapted for HyperOS 3.0 and above (but functionality is not guaranteed).
+HyperOS 2 will be maintained in a separate branch.

 ## Supported apps